We believe family is important, which is why we offer numerous benefits that can make a difference for your family.

 Faculty and Staff FMLA Request Process

-Staff who wish to apply for FMLA must speak with their supervisor, then contact Sedgwick (formerly York) at 888-436-9530 to obtain an application for FMLA and a Medical Certification form or submit an online claim.
+Staff who wish to apply for FMLA must speak with their supervisor, then contact Human Resources at firstname.lastname@example.org or 317-940-9355 to obtain a Medical Certification Form.

 Do you want more information on the FMLA request process, including answers to the questions below?

 - Who qualifies for FMLA?

 - What if I am not sure if I have a qualifying condition?

 View the FMLA Brochure (English) or the FMLA Brochure (Spanish).

 Parental Leave Policy

 The purpose of paid parental leave is to enable the employee to care for and bond with a newborn or a newly adopted or newly placed child.
 This policy will run concurrently with Family and Medical Leave Act (FMLA) leave, as applicable.
 This policy will be in effect for births, adoptions, or placements of foster children occurring on or after June 1, 2020.